DM-Earth/Cabricality/README.md

 # Cabricality

-[Create: Above and Beyond](https://github.com/simibubi/Above-and-Beyond) but for **Fabric 1.18.2** using **Create 0.5**.
+[Create: Above and Beyond](https://github.com/simibubi/Above-and-Beyond) but for **Quilt 1.18.2** using **Create 0.5**.

-Cabricality aims to port the CAB experience to Fabric, but not 1:1 clone it to Fabric so there're a lot of differences between them.
+Cabricality aims to port the CAB experience to Quilt, but not 1:1 clone it to Quilt so there're a lot of differences between them.

 ## Compare Between Original CAB Modpack